Welcome to today's edition of the Rush 24-7 podcast.

 Nobody has control of me other than the people of this country.

-Now, this little thing that happened last night, you know, we had a caller yesterday on this program who offered an opinion that if Trump would continue to make this point and to highlight this point and to continue to point out that every one of his opponents is bought and paid for by special interest money, donors, the donor class or what have you, that he could wrap this up in one night.
+Now, this little thing that happened last night, we had a caller yesterday on this program who offered an opinion that if Trump would continue to make this point and to highlight this point and to continue to point out that every one of his opponents is bought and paid for by special interest money, donors, the donor class, or what have you, that he could wrap this up in one night.

 So his suggestion was that Trump, in addition to all that, have a suggestion for eliminating changing the campaign finance system.